lpego/PICT/README.md

 Working on the framerate: trying to get the framerate into `picamera2` config as easily as possible: #105c2bf7ad3cead537078757899a2d92261b0555

+> [!IMPORTANT]
+> When saving `.h264` files, ffmpeg / ffprobe will report an _incorrect_ FPS!
+This is due to the fact that `.h264` is not really a container and ffmepg cannot guess the framerate...

 # TODOs
 Test for power and storage efficiency